 Loch Lomond, Scotland

 I am a primary school teacher and life long scout.
 I love BBQs and not the sausage-that’s-burnt-on-the-outside-raw-on-the-inside kind of BBQs.
 For me, a BBQ shouldn’t be served all at once on a plate like a normal meal, it’s a journey through a plethora of small courses which are served as they are cooked almost like a banquet.
-I am a Scouter in 10th Antrim’s Scout Section and for a long time was a Venture and Cub leader so I also have a passion for campfire cooking.
+I am a Scouter in 10th Antrim’s Scout Section.
+I am currently Section Leader for Scouts and for a long time was a Venture and Cub leader so I also have a passion for campfire cooking.
 There is something primitively satisfying about fire lighting, tending your fire and using it to cook your meals.
 Of course it isn’t always possible to light a cooking fire for practical reasons such as time or weather but also you mightn’t want to spoil the area you’re in and so a stove is an invaluable piece of kit which is always in my rucksack.

 Inish Davar, Co Fermanagh